eclipse-openj9/openj9-utils/helm-chart/openj9-jitserver-chart/README.md

 ```

 ### Removing the JITServer
 Avoid removing the JITServer instance before applications terminate.
-There is a risk of application JVM has insufficient memory since it assumes JITServer handles the JIT Compilations.
+If the memory limit for the container running the application JDK has been set based on the assumption that JITServer handles all JIT compilations, the application may experience a native out-of-memory scenario and be terminated.
 Once all applications are retired, you can safely remove the JITServer instance.
 ``` bash
 helm delete jitserver-release